terrybu/trackerati/README.md

-          "client"  :"sample client", //Must be in a string format "project" :"sample project", //Must be in a string format "date"    :"MM/dd/yyyy", //Must be in a string format - "01/05/2015" "hour"    :"8" // Must be in a string format }
+          "client"  :"sample client", //Must be in a string format "project" :"sample project", //Must be in a string format "date"    :"MM/dd/yyyy", //Must be in a string format - "01/05/2015" "hour"    :"8", //Must be in a string format "comment" :"optinal" //Must be in a string format but is optional }
         }
       }
   }
 }
 '''
 ** A node must have at least one value otherwise it will be deleted.
-As such a placeholder is placed in every tree to prevent it from deleting. **
+As such a placeholder is placed in every node to prevent it from deleting. **

 Pod install
 source 'https://github.com/CocoaPods/Specs.git'